Raińjaná

 Baba says:

 The word rágá is derived from the word rańj + ghaiṇ suffix.
-The verb rańj means “to colour.”
+The verb rańj means “to color.”
 Rágánuga bhakti means that type of devotion which gives expression to one’s inner devotion.

 Shrii Shrii Anandamurti

-The sixth attribute is vaerágya [renunciation].
+The sixth attribute is vaerágya.
 Vi – rańj + ghaiṇ = virága.
-Rańj means “to colour.”
-Adding lyuṫ to the root rańj we get raiṇjana [dyeing], and adding the suffix śak to rańj we get rajaka, that is, one who colours clothes with raiṇjak (rańj + ńak [dye]).
+Rańj means “to color.”
+Adding lyuṫ to the root rańj we get raiṇjana [dyeing], and adding the suffix śak to rańj we get rajaka, that is, one who colors clothes with raiṇjak (rańj + ńak [dye]).
 Hence a rajak is one who dyes clothes.

 Baba, Calcutta, 13 January 1980

 Vaerágya: Non-attachment.
-In Saḿskrta the word “vaerágya” has come from the root verb “arinj,” as has “raiṇjana,” which means “to paint” or “to colour” – that which colours the mind.
+In Saḿskrta the word “vaerágya” has come from the root verb “rainj,” as has “raiṇjana,” which means “to paint” or “to color” – that which colors the mind.
 “Prabháta Raiṇjana” means “he who colours the dawn.”
-Every object is vibrational and has its own colour.
-Due to the particular colour of an object, your mind gets attracted to it.
-So, you should not be attracted to the colour of any object.
+Every object is vibrational and has its own color.
+Due to the particular color of an object, your mind gets attracted to it.
+So, you should not be attracted to the color of any object.

 From Devotion 1, September 1978, Patna

-Vaerágya: The word vaerágya [renunciation] is derived from the prefix vi, the root verb rainj and the suffix ghaiṇ.
-Last Phálguńii Púrńimá [full moon of February-March] I told you that every physical object, every thought-wave, has its own colour, and the underlying significance of Dola Yátrá, or Dola Liilá [Spring Festival], lies in surrendering that mental colour to Parama Puruśa.
-So here the verb rainj implies freeing the mind from all colours.
-All longings and aspirations, thoughts of the present and dreams of the future, and all sorts of colourful thoughts flow from the mind like water from a spring.
-That is why Buddha said:
+Vaerágya: The word vaerágya is derived from the prefix vi, the root verb rainj and the suffix ghaiṇ.
+Last Phálguńii Púrńimá (full moon of February-March) I told you that every physical object, every thought-wave has its own color, and the underlying significance of Dola Yátrá, or Dola Liilá (Spring Festival), lies in surrendering that mental color to Parama Puruśa.
+So here the verb rainj implies freeing the mind from all colors.
+All longings and aspirations, thoughts of the present and dreams of the future, and all sorts of colorful thoughts flow from the mind like water from a spring.

 The name Rainjana’: (from the AM Global blog)